Radin-Mokari/crewai-data-analysis/README.md

 # CrewAI Data Analysis Pipeline

-A multi-agent sequential pipeline for automated data analysis using CrewAI and Google Gemini, with optional DeepSeek R1 context compression.
+A multi-agent sequential pipeline for automated data analysis using CrewAI and Google Gemini.

 ## Features